sanyexieai/dcmfx/docs/src/libraries/examples/dicom-read.md

 # Example: Read DICOM File

-The following code reads a DICOM P10 file and prints its contents to stdout.
+The following code reads a DICOM P10 file and prints its full contents to stdout, then extracts the patient ID and study date data elements and prints them individually.

 :::tabs key:code-example
 == Gleam